ravendb/docs/docs/consumer/querying/static-indexes/configuring-index-options.markdown

 Lucene takes a _Document_ , breaks it down into _Fields_ , and then split all text in a _Field_ into  tokens ( _Terms_ ) in a process called _Tokenization_ .
 Those tokens are what will be stored in the index, and be later searched upon.

-After a successful Map/Reduce operation, RavenDB feeds Lucene with each entity from the results as a _Document_ , and marks every property in it as a _Field_ .
+After a successful indexing operation, RavenDB feeds Lucene with each entity from the results as a _Document_ , and marks every property in it as a _Field_ .
 Then every property is going through the _Tokenization_ process using an object called a "Lucene Analyzer", and then finaly is stored into the index.

 This process and its results can be controlled by using various field options and Analyzers, as explained below.